xtordoir/luna-train-notebooks/Tensorflow-I.md

 import tensorflow as tf
 ```

-## 2. Create a session with simple operations
+## 2. Create a session with simple operations: Rank 0 Tensor shape

 We start a tensorflow session, create a constant and print the shape as defined by tensorflow (`tf.shape`) and the numpy shape applied to underlying tensor value.